Canaman: Agriculture

-abaniko-making
+Abaniko-making

 Various types of small cottage industries like handicraft, furniture, tiklad making are also conducted in this town to augment household income, and are considered as minor activities.
-Taga-Canaman have valued the uses of Livistona rotundifolia or anahaw, National Leaf of the Philippines, and it cultural significance.
+Taga-Canaman have valued the uses of Livistona rotundifolia or anahaw, National Leaf of the Philippines, and its cultural significance.
 They have also recognized its importance, albeit not indigenous, to their livelihood.
 Anahaw does not only serve as raw material for roof shingles but it has also become an alternate material for other forms of products such as bags, purse, mats, slippers, costumes and others.
-Abaniko fan making in Canaman started in 1960s in barangay Sta.
+Abaniko fan making in Canaman started in the 1960s in barangay Sta.
 Cruz as a leisure pursuit by Macario Adolfo and wife Victoria Bobis.

-A Growing Commercial and Services Sector
+Commercial and Services Sector

-While traditionally an agricultural economy, the service economy has been steadily growing for some time, with more service businesses located in the municipality.
-In addition, a growing number of the municipality’s residents are working in the nearby Naga City.
+The economic relationship between Canaman, similarly with other contigious municipalities of Camarines Sur, and neighbouring Naga had historically maintained a socio-economical mutuality due to Naga's regional economic prominence, temporarily ratified by the policies of the Metropolitan under Jesse Robredo's term, and the nearby municipalities output of essential resources for local production and manpower, spanning from Naga's educational superiority, job opportunities, and consumerist developments.